pkdevboxy/features/jvm/toolchains/strict-toolchain/README.md

 ## Summary

 This will allow users to restrict a Java toolchain to a set of specific platforms: if no compatible toolchain is found for a platform, build will fail.
-In practice, it means that you would be able to compile Java 7 sources *only* with a Java 7 compiler, and fail if the only available toolchain is Java 8.
-This differs from not specifying target platforms by the fact that in this case, the Java 8 compiler would be used,
+If several compatible toolchains are found the "closest" one is selected.
+If several equally "closest" toolchains are found, the first one is selected.
+In practice, it means that you would be able to enforce compiling Java 7 sources with a Java 7 compiler *only*, and fail if the only available toolchain is Java 8 only.
+This differs from not specifying target platforms of toolchains by the fact that in this case, the Java 8 compiler would be used.

 ## Usage